TopicalTom/Shoppies/README.md

 <br />

 By passing this id prop all the way down to the child RemoveButton component, I am able to determine the current movie that is selected, and therefore which movie needs to be removed as a listing.
-Using the [filter array method](https://www.w3schools.com/jsref/jsref_filter.asp) (used previously to check for already nominated movies) I compared the IMDBid values stored in a user's local storage to the nominee IMDBid value to return an array of movie nominations that weren't the current selection.
+Using the [filter array method](https://www.w3schools.com/jsref/jsref_filter.asp) I compared the IMDBid values stored in a user's local storage to the nominee IMDBid value to return an array of movie nominations that weren't the current selection.

 This adjusted array was then first set in local storage as the new stored array before being set as the new global nominations array using the useContext hook to update other areas in the app.